 AMIC Ltd.'s ability to pay dividends to AmerInst is subject to the provisions of the Bermuda insurance and companies laws and the requirement to provide the ceding companies with collateral.
+As of December 31, 2018, approximately \$18.4 million was available for the declaration of dividends to shareholders.
 Under the Companies Act, AMIC Ltd. would be prohibited from declaring or paying a dividend if such payment would reduce the realizable value of its assets to an amount less than the aggregate value of its liabilities, issued share capital, and share premium accounts.
-As of December 31, 2017, approximately \$36.4 million was available for the declaration of dividends to shareholders.
-However, due to the requirement to provide the ceding companies with collateral, approximately \$21.2 million was available for the payment of dividends to the shareholders.
 In addition, AMIC Ltd. must be able to pay its liabilities as they fall due after the payment of a dividend.
 Our ability to pay dividends to common shareholders and to pay our operating expenses is dependent on cash dividends from our subsidiaries.
 The payment of such dividends by AMIC Ltd., including its subsidiary Investco, to us is also limited under Bermuda law by the Insurance Act and Related Regulations which require that AMIC Ltd. maintain minimum levels of solvency and liquidity.
-For the years ended December 31, 2017 and 2016 these requirements have been met as follows:
+For the years ended December 31, 2018 and 2017 these requirements have been met as follows:

-Statutory Capital & Surplus Relevar nt Assets Minimum Actual Minimum Actual December 31, 2017 \$1,716,466 \$38,074,028 \$28,021,627 \$28,021,627 December 31, 2016 \$1,497,580 \$37,448,998 \$22,119,254 \$22,119,254
+utory & Surplus Relevar nt Assets

+Minimum Actual Minimum Actual

+December 31, 2018 December 31, 2017 \$1,948,389 \$1,716,466 \$38,660,378 \$37,271,440 \$29,027,748 \$28,045,967 \$29,027,748 \$28,045,967

-AMIC Ltd. has received the BMA's approval for the utilization of its investment in Investco as a relevant asset up to an aggregate amount sufficient to meet and maintain the minimum liquidity ratio.
+AMIC Ltd. has received the BMA's approval for the utilization of its investment in Investco as a relevant asset up to an aggregate amount sufficient to meet and maintain the minimum liquidity ratio, but not exceeding \$11,000,000.

-The BMA has authorized Investco to purchase the Company's common shares from shareholders who have died or retired from the practice of public accounting and on a negotiated basis.
-Through March 1, 2018, Investco had purchased 201,069 common shares from shareholders who had died or retired for a total purchase price of \$5,678,643.
+The BMA has authorized Investco to purchase our common shares from shareholders who have died or retired from the practice of public accounting and on a negotiated basis.
+Through March 1, 2019, Investco had purchased 217,661 common shares from shareholders who had died or retired for a total purchase price of \$6,186,730.
 From time to time, Investco has also purchased shares in privately negotiated transactions.
 Through that date, Investco had purchased an additional 75,069 common shares in such privately negotiated transactions for a total purchase price of \$1,109,025.